 These certifications can increase your pay premium by up to 5% above non-CA and non-CPA accountants and your work prospects.

-The bulk of entry-level accountant interviews focus on behavioural questions, confrontational questions, and core skills, which include things like innovation, creativity, teamwork, decision-making, conflict resolution, business awareness, management, and organization, to mention a few.
+The vast majority of entry-level accountant interviews centre on behavioural questions, challenging questions, and fundamental skills.
+These fundamental skills include, to name a few examples, innovation, creativity, teamwork, decision-making, conflict resolution, business awareness, management, and organisation.

 Last but not least, you should seek for an accounting mentor who can teach you the fundamentals of the field.